-A while back we featured the Satyagraha House, a guesthouse on the property of what was Mohandas "Mahatma" Gandhi's house in Johannesburg, South Africa, a century ago.
+A while back we featured the Satyagraha House, a guesthouse in Johannesburg, South Africa.
 Since many of us at Remodelista are city or near-city dwellers with countless distractions and noise pollution, we were especially drawn to the calm, light-filled bedrooms.

-Above: Bedroom light is filtered through a set of curtains fashioned from layered cotton dhotis.
+Above: Light is filtered through a set of curtains fashioned from layered cotton dhotis.
 Photograph via The Satyagraha House.

 Above: A black and white bedroom with minimal storage is a reminder to pare down and pack light.
 Photograph by Elsa Young via House and Leisure.